ejbwn5/CS-Projects/Personal Projects/EdPuter/README.md

 There are currently 80 instructions in the instruction set, but there is space for 256 total instructions.

+I haven't actually built a real Edputer yet.
+All of my program development was done using the emulator I made.
+However, I have already ordered and received the PCBs, but I still need to order most of the components and solder the components on.

 ## Components

 - [Hardware](Hardware/) - Schematics for the computer board and VGA card